-Our operations are subject to ongoing permitting requirements which could result in the delay, suspension or termination of our operations.
+Our operations are subject to ongoing permitting requirements, which could result in the delay, suspension or termination of our operations.

-Our operations, including our ongoing exploration drilling programs and mining, require ongoing permits from governmental and local authorities.
-Future mining and current processing at our Rodeo and Velardeña properties and the continued evaluation of the El Quevar project and other exploration activities will require additional permits from various governmental authorities.
+Our operations, including our ongoing exploration drilling programs, require ongoing permits from governmental and local authorities.
+The continued evaluation of the El Quevar project and other exploration activities will require additional permits from various governmental authorities.
 We may also be required to obtain certain property rights to access or use our properties.
 Obtaining or renewing licenses and permits, and acquiring property rights, can be complex and time-consuming processes.
 There can be no assurance that we will be able to acquire all required licenses, permits or property rights on reasonable terms or in a timely manner, or at all, and that such terms will not be adversely changed, that required extensions will be granted, or that the issuance of such licenses, permits or property rights will not be challenged by third parties.
-If we cannot obtain or maintain the necessary permits or if there is a delay in receiving future permits, our timetable and business plan will be adversely affected and may prevent or make future mining and processing at our Rodeo or Velardeña properties and other continued processing activities economically unfeasible.
+If we cannot obtain or maintain the necessary permits or if there is a delay in receiving future permits, our timetable and business plan will be adversely affected and may prevent or make future mining and processing activities economically unfeasible.